grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* (No copyright problems, those are federal gov't drawings)
 	* (People like me eat that ship up --- it lets you visualize where in the boat the people are at any time.)
 * [ ] credits and thanks (like test readers) can be listed in github repo README or github page
+* [ ] review files in this github repo and make sure there is nothing embarrasing (including this line!); then set it public.
 * [ ] be sure to return story elements and ideas that aren't used in this story to the general shuttlebay pile
 	* [ ] Also if anything is leftover in this notes and todos section too
 	* [ ] and also draw anything out of post-production that applies to the whole world